Kartik-Bhor/Personal-Firewall-using-Python/README.md

 📚 Credits

 Built by Kartik Bhor using Python, Linux, and Scapy.
-With the support of AI tools for brainstorming and code structure optimization.
+With the support of AI tools for generating modular and maintainable python scripts and code structure optimization.